 Curaçao is an island that used to form part of what was known as the Netherlands Antilles before its dissolution in 2010.
 It remains a territory of the Netherlands but one interesting aspect of Curaçao is that they also have the distinction of being considered a constituent country - a rarity among European Union nations.
 Of course Curaçao's distance from other European countries, situated just north of Venezuela in the Caribbean Sea, may have something to do with this dual status.

 Due to the fact that Curaçao is able to operate their own government, they have also been able to offer favourable conditions to Internet gaming companies, including a company tax rate of only 2% on net profits.
-The current system in place on the island grants responsibility for e-gaming licensing to a couple of Master License holders that then on-sell licenses to, in our experience, just about anyone who is willing to pay the fee.
-These Master License holders include Curacao eGaming, AntillePhone N.V., and Curacao Interactive Licensing N.V..
+The current system in place on the island grants responsibility for e-gaming licensing to a small number of private master license holders that then on-sell licenses to, in our experience, just about anyone who is willing to pay the fee.
+These master license holders are currently:

 Despite what their public statements and supposed requirements for obtaining a gaming license would indicate, Curaçao takes little interest in player/casino disputes or mediation.
 In fact, their official dispute resolution procedure consists of telling the player to sort it out directly with the casino.
 The result is that the quality of operator running casinos from Curaçao varies wildly.
-This is the main reason that we do not regard Curaçao as a first class online gambling licensing jurisdiction.
+This is a major reason why we categorise Curaçao in the lowest class of online gambling licensing jurisdiction.